By Diane Spicer

 Safety.

-As in being prepared to be surprised by weather, trail conditions, animal encounters, and unforeseen events.
+As in being prepared to safely handle changing weather, variable trail conditions, animal encounters, and unforeseen events.

-Having a fast way to warm up surface water or to melt snow is crucial for keeping your core temperature steady in the face of being exposed overnight to fluctuating conditions.
+Having a fast way to warm up surface water or to melt snow is crucial for keeping your core temperature steady in the face of fluctuating conditions or unforeseen delays.

-Of course, there are other reasons to carry a cooking system like this Jetboil, and they will be covered in this review.
+Of course, there are other reasons beyond safety to carry a lightweight backpacking stove system like this Jetboil, and we'll get to them in this review.

 Skip to the part(s) of this Jetboil MicroMo cooking system review you're most interested in: